buildkite/docs/pages/apis/graphql/graphql_resource_limits.md

 }
 ```

-### Time based rate limit
+### Time-based rate limit

-To ensure optimal performance, an organization can use up to 20,000 actual complexity points within a 5 minute period.
-By allowing a set number of actual complexity points, we provide organizations flexibility to run queries of different sizes within a 5 minute window.
+To ensure optimal performance, an organization can use up to 20,000 actual complexity points within a 5-minute period.
+By allowing a set number of actual complexity points, you have the flexibility to run queries of different sizes within a 5-minute window.

-As a best practice, we recommend utilizing client size strategies like caching to lower the number of API calls, queues to schedule API calls or proper use of pagination to only request necessary data to manage time based rate limits.
+As a best practice, we recommend utilizing client-side strategies like the following to manage time-based rate limits:

+- Caching to lower the number of API calls.
+- Queues to schedule API calls.
+- Pagination to only request the necessary data.

-If an organization exceeds the 20,000 points limit, the response will return HTTP 429 status code with the following error.
+If an organization exceeds the 20,000 point limit, the response will return HTTP 429 status code with the following error.

 ```json
 {